fra-mari/fra-mari/README.md

 I believe that:

-- People form the most valuable Neural Networks of all
 - Good understanding requires time, care, and collaboration
 - Every problem can be solved, provided that we tailor our tools on it and not <i>vice versa</i>
+- People form the most valuable Neural Networks of all
 - There is nothing so complex that it cannot be explained with a good story

 </p>

 <h3><b>Toolkit</b></h3>

-The core components of my daily data science toolkit are:
+The core components of my daily toolkit are:

 <!--
 Icons from https://simpleicons.org/